 Should a student not accomplish pilot certification within 60 days of the date of graduation, he/she has two options.
 1) Meet the requirements of Part 61 and take the check ride on that basis.
-2) Receive additional training as needed, pass an additional final progress check, be issued of a new graduation certificate, and take the check ride.
+2) Receive additional training if needed, pass another final progress check, be issued of a new graduation certificate, and take the check ride.